CyberGeni/cybergeni/README.md

 ***
 - ⚡ Fun facts:
 1. I can remember 90% of the lyrics to songs I once enjoyed no matter how long it's been since I listened to it.
 2. I'm an advanced beginner in Chess.
-Send a game request @cyberGenie on lichess or [chess.com](https://chess.com/members/cybergenie) let's see how much I'll match against you 😁
+Send a game request @cyberGenie on lichess or [chess.com](https://chess.com/members/cybergenie) let's see how much I'll match against you 😁.
-3.I also play Scrabble too 🌚
+3. I also play Scrabble too 🌚

 ***
 Stats 🤩